yyb9882/zk_hackthon/category4/README.md

 One thing special about blake2f is that its execution round was determined by a parameter: `round`.

-we can only set a MAX_ROUND in the circuit.If current round <= round, we updated state by calculate, otherwise, we just copy state from previous subround until to MAX_ROUND.In order to represent the logic of round in blake2f, we design two columns: `s_round_column` and  `round column` .
+we can only set a MAX_ROUND in the circuit.If current round <= round, we updated state of v0-v15 by calculation, otherwise, we just copy state from previous subround until to MAX_ROUND.In order to represent the logic of round in blake2f, we design two columns: `s_round_column` and  `round column` .

 Here are our constraints: